ronilpatel/github-api/README.md

 <br>
 <hr>
 The ***sample_input.py*** file has all the API input data & can be changed as per needs.

-This makes the entire code generalized.
+The entire code extensible.
 The API which the user intends to call can be mentioned in sample_input.py file along with other parameters.

 ***./csv_writer/filters.py*** : This file contains all attributes that needs to be fetched from the API data 'items'.